-According to the SRJC policy, four missed days is considered excessive absence from Auto 80.
-If you miss 4 days, you can be dropped from the roster.
+According to SRJC district policy, four missed zoom sessions is considered excessive absence from Auto 80.
+If you miss 4 of them, you can be dropped from the roster.

 Please e-mail, text, or call if you are going to be late or absent for any class sessions.
 And remember that your reasons for not doing what you said you would do are not the same as having done what you said you would do.
 You said you would be in class!